SpikeInterface/spikeextractors/docs/available_extractors.rst

   import spikeextractors as se

-Then you can check the installed extractors lists,
+Then you can check the installed RecordingExtractor list,

 .. code:: python